stormchaserroleplaying/SCRPGLite/Monsters/index.md

 # Monsters

 ## Making Monsters
-Pick the monster’s size, type, role and level.
-Describe the damage based on what the monster would be attacking with: claw, pseudopod, longsword, fire breath, etc. Apply a bonus to the monster's attack based on its level.
+Pick the monster’s size, type and role.
+Describe the damage based on what the monster would be attacking with: claw, pseudopod, longsword, fire breath, etc. Apply a bonus to the monster's attack based on its attributes.
 Powerful attacks recharge on a roll of a 5 or 6 on a d6.
 Finally, remember that these numbers are just **guidelines** and should be altered to fit the situation.

 ## Monster Sizes